-Make feasible plan and check the tasks you have done.
-I tried to make a feasible plan that tell me roughly when to do what step and tick the boxes when I am done.
+Make a feasible plan and check the tasks you have done.
+I tried to make a feasible plan that tells me roughly when to do what step and tick the boxes when I am done.
 I found a feasible plan itself is a reward once you accomplish it.
-It give you a boost of confidence and self-trust.
+It gives you a boost of confidence and self-trust.

 Find focus during the day.
 This is essential to get what you planned done.
-This could be done by hydrate, eat healthy, and take break every hour.
+This could be done by hydrate, eat healthily, and take a break every hour.

 Couldn’t remember where is that important paper you want to cite

-Having headache with citing the paper correctly in your paper
+Having a headache with citing the paper correctly in your paper

 you might find bibliography management useful.

 If you only have a few papers to cite and working on a short-term project, you may not need it that much.
 It is not the most user-friendly software, and it still requires some manual work.